Finest Kind cheese making recipe for a hard and salty Italian cheese: Pecorino Romano.

 Milk:

 Whole milk with approx 2.2% fat.
+For the H924 cylindrical mould, approximately 20 – 30 liters milk is required per batch.
+A smaller mould H921 for 10 liters milk is available.
 Use milk not more than an hour after milking.
+You can mix full cream milk and skim milk to ensure you have a low fat content.
 If you need to store the milk, cool it down to 4°C as quickly as possible.
 Do not use cooled milk that is more than 24hrs old.
-Alternatively pasteurize the milk: 63°C – 30min or 72°C – 20sec.
+Alternatively pasteurize the milk: 63°C for 30min or 72°C for 20sec.

 Temperature: